MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 When sending notifications through ACP, you can target destination devices (notification recipients) in the following ways:

 + **All registered devices**: Sends notifications to all registered devices.
 Depending on the size of your target audience, this could take a long time to complete.
-+ **Custom devices list**: Sends notifications to up to 20 devices (using the install IDs for the target devices).
-When you select this option, populate the input field with a list of the Install IDs for the devices you want to send the notification to, separating IDs with commas.
 + **Audiences**: Sends notifications to a segment of your app's registered device audience based on a set of device and custom properties.
 See [Audiences](#audiences) below for additional information.
++ **Device list**: Sends notifications to up to 20 devices (using the install IDs for the target devices).
+When you select this option, populate the input field with a list of the Install IDs for the devices you want to send the notification to, separating IDs with commas.
++ **User**:

 In the wizard's **Target** panel, make the selection that makes the most sense for your campaign.